bugsnag/bugsnag-ruby/README.md

 ```

 By default, `params_filters` is set to `[/authorization/i, /cookie/i,
-"password", "secret"]`, and for rails apps, imports all values from
+/password/i, /secret/i]`, and for rails apps, imports all values from
 `Rails.configuration.filter_parameters`.

 ###ignore_classes